con-mac/Infrastructure_Workshop_Session/workshop-materials/aws-organizations-setup.md

 2. **Upload Template**
    - Click "Choose file"
-   - Select the `automation-infrastructure.yaml` file
+   - Navigate to your local repository folder
+   - Select: `workshop-materials/cloudformation/automation-infrastructure.yaml`
    - Click "Next"

-### Step 3.2: Configure Stack Parameters
+### Step 3.3: Configure Stack Parameters

 Fill in the following parameters (all have defaults but should be customized):